underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 List(1, 2, 3)
 ~~~

+Our final step is to make sure that `List` itself a monoid.
+It is.
 The monoid operations on `List` are:

 - `append` is `++`, list concatentation;
 - `zero` is `Nil`, the empty list; and